Mohamed-Abotalb/alx-low_level_programming/0x0E-structures_typedef/README.md

   owner, type = char\*

 - Second file is 1-init_dog.c, it creates a function that initialize a variable of type struct dog.

+- Third file is 2-point_dog.c, it creates a function that prints a struct dog.